 In the current market, students are more interested in amenities, so Stewardship continues to follow campus trends, appealing to student residents and updating properties to their needs.

-Currently Stewardship owns 340 properties in Oregon with over $70 million dollars in assets and has taken on Oregon partners Jim Lerman and Amanda Perkins.
+Currently Stewardship owns over 350 houses and apt. units in Oregon with over $100 million dollars in assets and has taken on Oregon partners Jim Lerman and Amanda Perkins.

 In the early 2000s, Bill was looking to expand his holdings and seek out some more affordable markets.
 In the summers of 2005 and 2006 he led an internship program with 16 U of O and OSU business students that resulted in new purchases and partnerships.